mcamisr/Kayak/Kayak/README.md

 ```
 + tests
 ```
-In the test folder there are two classes *KayakTest*: The test is performed for booking a new flight at https://www. kayak. com. co/ for the lowest price from the city of Medellin to San Francisco.
+In the test folder there are two classes *KayakTest*: The test is performed for booking a new flight at https://www.kayak.com.co/ for the lowest price from the city of Medellin to San Francisco.
 Also the class *ReverseCharactersTest*: there are unit tests of the function of reversing a word within a parenthesis.